 Death Benefit Option

-Penn Mutual gives IUL policyholders the choice between a fixed death benefit that stays the same through the life of the policy or a death benefit that increases gradually as the policy appreciates.
+Penn Mutual offers IUL policyholders the choice between a fixed death benefit that stays the same throughout the policy’s life or a death benefit that increases gradually as the policy appreciates.

-A built-in 30-year no lapse guaranty ensures protection will remain in place at least 30 years—provided no loans are taken and minimum premium obligations are met.
+A built-in 30-year no-lapse guarantee ensures protection will remain in place for at least 30 years, provided no loans are taken and minimum premium obligations are met.

-For policyholders that are businesses, Penn Mutual provides a standard Supplemental Exchange Rider that lets the policyholder switch the policy’s insured.
+For business policyholders, Penn Mutual provides a standard Supplemental Exchange Rider that lets the policyholder change the policy’s insured.

 And optional riders are available to reduce or eliminate early surrender charges or provide cash-value accrual guarantees in the initial six years after a policy is issued.